 Omnivorous leafroller larvae often web leaves into rolled protective shelters while feeding.
 They feed on leaves and on the surface of fruit, sometimes webbing one or more leaves to the fruit for protection.
-They chew shallow holes or grooves in the fruit surface, often near the stem end.
-The damage is similar to that caused by orange tortrix.
-Larvae feed where fruit are touching, so entire clusters can be damaged.
+They chew shallow holes or grooves in the fruit surface, often near the stem end, and webbing is usually present on fruit.

 A number of parasites, including species of Macrocentrus, Cotesia (Apanteles), and Exochus, attack omnivorous leafroller larvae.
-General predators such as lacewings, Phytocoris, assassin bugs, and minute pirate bugs may feed on eggs and larvae.
+General predators such as lacewings, Phytocoris bugs, assassin bugs, and minute pirate bugs may feed on eggs and larvae.
 Preservation of natural enemy populations is an important part of keeping leafroller numbers low.
-Use selective materials that are least disruptive of biological control when treating other pests.
+Use selective pesticides that are least disruptive of biological control when treating other pests.

 Organically Acceptable Methods

-Biological and cultural control along with applications of Bacillus thuringiensis and the Entrust formulation of spinosad are organically acceptable.
+Biological and cultural control along with applications of Bacillus thuringiensis and the Entrust formulation of spinosad are organically acceptable tools.

 Monitoring and Treatment Decisions

-Begin monitoring by placing pheromone monitoring traps in the orchard by mid-February in the San Joaquin Valley to establish the biofix for the first flight (overwintering generation), which should occur around March 1; biofix is the first night moths are consistently caught in traps over the period of several nights.
-First generation omnivorous leafrollers are most likely to appear on weeds or cover crop; treatments for this first brood are probably not necessary and are likely to be ineffective.
+Begin monitoring by placing pheromone monitoring traps in the orchard by February 20 in the San Joaquin Valley and check twice weekly to establish the biofix for the first flight (overwintering generation), which should occur around March 1; biofix is the first night moths are consistently caught in traps over a period of several nights, see PHEROMONE TRAPS.
 From the first biofix, accumulate degree-days (DD) to estimate when to apply a treatment.
 Use a lower threshold of 48°F and an upper threshold of 87°F. Optimum treatment timing is between 700 and 900 DD after the first biofix.

 Estimate the onset of the second flight (first generation adults) by accumulating degree days from the first biofix.
 The second flight begins approximately 1168 DD after the first biofix, because this is how long it takes the omnivorous leafroller to develop from egg to adult.
 As the start of the second flight nears, be sure to have fresh trap liners and lures in place.
 When the second flight biofix is determined by trap catches, begin accumulating degree-days.
-Research in the central San Joaquin Valley indicates that the optimum single treatment timing is between 700 and 900 DD after the start of the flight.
+If necessary, apply an insecticide for the second larval generation between 700 and 900 DD after the start of the second flight biofix.
 Monitor the fruit closely for signs of damage.
 No treatment threshold values are available.

-Calculate degree days for omnivorous leafroller for your location using the omnivorous leafroller pest model or degree-day table.
-To learn more about using degree days to time insecticide applications, watch the degree-days video.
+Calculate degree-days for omnivorus leafroller in nectarine for your location using the omnivorous leafroller pest model or degree-day table.
+To learn more about using degree-days to time insecticide applications, watch the degree-days video.

 |Common name||Amount per acre**||REI‡||PHI‡|